iammichiel/iammichiel/_posts/2013-08-07-mysql-insert-performance.md

 ## Why ?

 When first checking if the string is present, you perform twice as much SQL queries as for the second solution. **And IO is expensive**.
-Point.
+Period.

 [repo-github]: https://github.com/iammichiel/mysql-insert-test
 [slick-typesafe]: http://slick.typesafe.com/